jpdias/jpdias.github.io/_posts/2018-12-19-indoorsensing.md

 All the parts were brought on *eBay*.
 You can easily find similar ones on *Aliexpress*, *Amazon* or any other hardware parts seller.

+If you want something more *plug&play* you can use the components from [Seed Studio](https://www.seeedstudio.com/).
+They sell all the components above mentioned (including a [PIR Motion Sensor](https://www.seeedstudio.com/Grove-PIR-Motion-Sensor.html)) along with *Grove hats* that you can use to wire sensors and actuators more easily without need to worry about breadboards and so on.

 ![Circuit](/images/indoorsensing/indoorsensing_circuit.png)

 [Fritzing Schematic Download](/images/indoorsensing/indoorsensing_circuit.fzz)